 The health of our waters effects the health of our communities.
 High levels of E.coli in nearby waterways could affect important aspects of our community such as drinking water and recreation.
 From previous intensive watershed monitoring and Cycle 1 WRAPS The Lower Pomme de Terre River and Drywood Sub-Watershed were considered impaired for high E.coli.

-Many paramaters of water quality can be measured directly In the field using an sonde electric field meter with specific sensors.
+Many parameters of water quality can be measured directly In the field using an sonde electric field meter with specific sensors.

 Temperature: the temperature is always changing with the seasons, but too warm of waters for too long can have adverse effects on aquatic life.